 - An IRB decision letter.

-NOTE: Consulting with the IRB by email, phone, or in-person about your particular project may provide valuable information about the need for IRB approval, but only the three document categories above will suffice for showing human subjects research compliance.
+Consulting with the IRB about your particular project may provide valuable information about the need for IRB approval, but only the three document categories above will suffice for showing human subjects research compliance.
+Please note that conducting remote rather than in-person interviews will not excuse you from needing to obtain IRB approval if your research falls within the definition of human subjects research; it will, however, allow your research to proceed without pause.

-While you do not need to have obtained a decision letter prior to submitting your grant application, you will need to attach evidence of having submitted your IRB application, if needed.
+While you do not need to have received an IRB decision letter prior to submitting your grant application, you will need to attach evidence of having submitted your IRB application, if needed.
 For students whose grant applications require applying for IRB approval, funds will not be released to successful grantees unless and until you have received a favorable IRB decision letter.

 All applicants will be notified by email of the outcome of their application.
 This may come in one of three forms: